Tarabyte/interval/README.md

 (1).second.repeat(callback); //run callback every second
 ```

-To avoid using bracets you can store a number in a variable
+To avoid using parentheses you can store a number in a variable:

 ```javascript
 var fifty = 50;